How to Get the Most Out of Cycling

 Cycling is excellent for the heart.
-In fact, regular biking each day for half an hour will reduce your risk of heart disease by as much as 50% and greatly reduce the risk of coronary heart disease and other heart problems.
-However, you need to push yourself a little to get these results.
+Regular biking each day for half an hour will reduce your risk of heart disease by as much as 50% and significantly reduce the risk of coronary heart disease and other heart problems.
+However, it would help if you pushed yourself a little to get these results.
 Start slow and build up your endurance.
 As you get stronger, build up your cardio with a few light hills, longer distances and regular peddling for longer periods.
 You don't need to go crazy, but regularly breaking into a good sweat during your cycling will do wonders for your heart and your lungs.

 Another benefit that comes with pushing yourself past your normal comfort level is that it clears your head.
 Your energy becomes less focused on the problems of the day and more where it is needed in your body.
 A clear head means clear thoughts which is a sort of meditation in motion.
 The long-term benefit is that your stress level is greatly reduced.

 With that said, use common sense.
 If you have any health concerns, seek professional advice for any workout routine before you begin.

 Biking is an all-around good sport for your body with minimal negative impact.
 However, like all sports or activities that put our body in a regular position daily, some caution needs to be taken to avoid any long-term difficulties.
 You may want to take your bike down to a bike shop and have your seat and handlebars professionally adjusted for your height and body.
 This can give some extra support for your back, neck, shoulders and hands, which is helpful for the long term.

 Your seat should ideally be level to support the weight of your body and allow you to move around on the seat when necessary.
 The handlebars should also not be too low or too high, too far away or too close.